Flop3r/Flop3r/README.md

 # 👨🏽‍💻 Hey, I'm Franek!

 I'm a Computer Science student with a strong passion for advancing human potential through technology.
 My goal is to leverage innovative solutions to solve real-world problems and improve lives.
-When I'm not coding, you’ll probably find me making music and experimenting with new sounds.
+When I'm not coding, you’ll probably find me making music.

 ### ⚒️ Languages and Tools